quasarframework/quasar-template-meteor/README.md

 **Problems:**

-1) I've had to create symlinks from /node_modules/quasar-extras to the /public folder for the Material Design icons.
+1) I've had to create a symlink from /node_modules/quasar-extras to the /public folder for the Material Design icons .woff file.
+Otherwise it can't be found by the .css file.
 There may be a better way of doing this.

 2) Quasar es6 code from v0.15 was split into two: one for ios and one for material design.